Short Answer - It's all about the Amps, not about the C-Rating

 - Constant is how fast it can discharge at a constant rate until it's empty.
 Examples of a constant discharge are flashlights, remote control airplanes or drones, etc. Things that use their batteries for for minutes or hours straight without stopping.

 - Burst measures how much power the battery can give for a few seconds and still keep it’s voltage up.
-Examples are airsoft guns, an RC airplane during take off, starting a car or truck, etc.
+Examples are Airsoft AEGs (semi), an RC airplane during take off, starting a car or truck, etc.

 Which C Rating matters to Airsoft?

 The Burst C Rating of a battery is more important to Airsoft to than it’s Constant C Rating.
-This is because most airsoft guns are only used for a few seconds or less at a time, not for a constant 10 minutes for example.
+This is because most Airsoft AEGs are only used for a few seconds or less at a time (semi), not for a constant 10 minutes for example.

 How does Airsoft use batteries?

-- There are two stages of battery drain for an airsoft gun, the initial inrush and the constant draw.
+- There are two stages of battery drain for an Airsoft AEG, the initial inrush and the constant draw.

 - After the motor starts turning, the constant draw is the power needed to keep the motor turning, and lasts much longer and is a better measurement of how much power the gun will need.